Easy Granola Recipe with Pecans and Cranberries

 - In a 2 cup microwave-safe measuring cup (or small bowl), mix oil, honey, brown sugar, and vanilla.
 Heat in microwave for 45 seconds on 50% power.
 Stir to combine.
 If using coconut oil, continue to heat in 30 second increments until coconut oil is completely melted.
 Pour over dry ingredients and stir until everything is coated.
 Spread into an even layer on prepared baking sheet.

 - Place in preheated oven and bake for 15 minutes.
-Remove from oven, stir, and continue to bake for 15-20 minutes or until golden brown.
+Remove from oven, stir, and continue to bake for 15 to 20 minutes or until golden brown and dry.
 If you like big chunks, press down with spatula and let cool completely on pan.
-If you prefer not to have large chunks, stir 3-4 times as granola cools.
+If you prefer not to have large chunks, stir 3 to 4 times as granola cools.
 Stir in cranberries once cooled.

 Notes